These are the best Labor Day deals we've found

 I'm shocked -- shocked! -- to learn that stores are turning Labor Day into an excuse to sell stuff.
-Wait, no I'm not.
-Much as I respect the original intention of the holiday (which became official back in 1894), to most of us it's just a bonus day off -- one that's blissfully tacked onto a weekend.
-So, yeah, stores, go ahead, run your sales.
+Wait -- no, I'm not.
+As much as I respect the original intent of the holiday (which became official back in 1894), to most of us, it's just a bonus day off -- one that's blissfully tacked onto a weekend.
+So, yeah, stores; go ahead, run your sales.
 I'm listening.

 Perhaps unsurprisingly, Labor Day doesn't bring out bargains to compete with the likes of Black Friday (which will be here before you know it), but there are definitely some sales worth your time.
-For example, we've rounded up the best Labor Day mattress deals, and you'll definitely want to check out And Amazon just took the wraps off about two dozen Labor Day deals on TVs and audio.
+For example, we've rounded up the best Labor Day mattress deals, and you'll definitely want to check out Amazon's two dozen Labor Day deals on TVs and audio.

 Below I've rounded up a handful of items I consider to be the cream of the crop (and it's early yet, so watch for more cream in the days to come), followed by a handy reference guide to other Labor Day sales.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.

+DJI's answer to GoPro's action cameras is rugged little model that's shockproof, dustproof and waterproof down to 11 meters.
+It normally runs $350, but this deal drops it to $261 when you apply promo code 19LABOR10 at checkout.

+Use promo code 19LABOR10 to get an unusually good deal on JBL's interesting hybrid product -- not quite headphones, and not quite a traditional speaker, but something you wear like neckphones to listen to music on the go.

-Now known by its new name, the Google Nest Hub, this smart device packs a wealth of Google Assistant goodness into a 7-inch screen.
+Formerly known as the Google Home Hub, Google's Nest Hub packs a wealth of Google Assistant goodness into a 7-inch screen.
 At $59, this is within a buck of the best price we've seen.
-It lists for $129 and sells elsewhere in the $89-99 range.
+It lists for $129 and sells elsewhere in the $89-to-$99 range.

 This is one item of many available as part of eBay's Labor Day Sale (which, at this writing, doesn't specifically mention Labor Day, but that's how it was pitched to us).